allenanie/allenanie.github.io/_posts/2019-1-21-a-generative-model-of-discourse.md

 \end{align*}
 $$

 Now we have two expressions of $p(c \vert w)$.
 We can match the terms between two equations, one term $c^TB^{-1}c$ already appears in both, but not $-2 v_w \cdot c$.
 However, there are two terms with negative signs in the top expansion.
-A trick that applies here is to just make them equal and hope things to work out -- we solve for $\mu​$:
+A trick that applies here is to just make them equal and hope things to work out -- we solve for $\mu$:

 $$
 -2 v_w \cdot c = - c^TB^{-1}\mu - \mu^TB^{-1}c \\